-- 1. Adverse action (denial or withdrawal of accreditation or candidacy); - Sanction (placing an institution on sanction, extending a sanction or removing an institution from a sanction); - 3.
+- 1. Adverse action (denial or withdrawal of accreditation or candidacy); - 2.
+Sanction (placing an institution on sanction, extending a sanction or removing an institution from a sanction); - 3.
 Show-Cause Order (issuing or removing a Show-Cause Order); - 4.
-Denial of an application for Change of Control, Structure or Organization; and - Institutional designations (imposing an institutional designation).
+Denial of an application for Change of Control, Structure or Organization; - 5.
+Institutional designations (imposing an institutional designation); and - 6.
+Voluntary resignation of accreditation or candidacy.